What is a Record of Employment (ROE)?

 The Two Types of ROE: Electronic or Paper?

 The paper form can be ordered from the government Employer Contact Centre (ECC).
-You can then fill in all relevant information regarding the employee’s work history and insurable earnings and provide copies to the employee and the government.
+After receiving it, you can then fill in all relevant information regarding the employee’s work history and insurable earnings and provide copies to the employee and the government.

 Alternately, you can use ROE Web online to provide your employees with an electronic ROE.
 This cuts down on paperwork and allows you to submit up to 1,200 ROEs at once.

-As expected, there are more benefits to using the electronic method, including the ability to provide an ROE within 5 days of the end of the pay period rather than immediately following an interruption of earnings.
+As expected, there are more benefits to using the electronic method.
+These include the ability to provide an ROE within 5 days of the end of the pay period rather than immediately following an interruption of earnings.

 When Do You Need to Issue an ROE?

-Examples of such an interruption are when –
+Examples of such an interruption are when an employee –

-- Any other situation in which the employee loses 40%+ of their weekly income
+- experiences any other situation in which the employee loses 40%+ of their weekly income

 Employers have a maximum of 5 days after the beginning of the interruption or after the final date of the monthly pay period (depending on whether the ROE will be provided by paper or electronically) in which to provide an ROE.
 An employer must give their employee an ROE before this deadline or risk severe penalties.